Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data

-This section demonstrates the abilities of the Dual-Path model in constructing the flame nonlinear response for numerical simulations.
-Considering MLP is the most classic model and LSTM is the most classic sequence model applied in deep learning, we have compared the construction ability of the Dual-Path model with the two models.
-In order to prove the better prediction accuracy of Dual-Path is not due to the simple addition of model learnable parameters, we set the learnable parameters of MLP, LSTM, and Dual-Path model to the same order of magnitude.
-Specifically, the sum of parameters of MLP, LSTM, and Dual-Path model are 1050379, 1017692, and 1043137, the sum of the parameters can be obtained from Pytorch's function.
-The MLP has four layers, the input and output features of each layer are [6000,170], [170,128], [128,64], and[64,1] respectively, and the dropout rate is 0.5.
-The LSTM has also four layers, the input and output features of each layer are [1,300], [300,256], [256,64], and [64,1], and uses a dropout rate of 0.3 as in Ref.~\cite{yadav2022physics}.
+This section evaluates whether the Dual-Path model can reconstruct nonlinear flame responses from numerical data.
+The comparison uses an MLP baseline and an LSTM baseline, representing a standard feed-forward model and a standard sequence model.
+To avoid attributing the improvement merely to a larger parameter count, the learnable parameters of the MLP, LSTM, and Dual-Path models are kept at the same order of magnitude.
+The parameter counts are 1,050,379, 1,017,692, and 1,043,137, respectively, as obtained from PyTorch.
+The MLP has four layers with input and output feature dimensions of [6000,170], [170,128], [128,64], and [64,1], and uses a dropout rate of 0.5 as in Ref.~\cite{tathawadekar2021modeling}.
+The LSTM also has four layers, with feature dimensions [1,300], [300,256], [256,64], and [64,1], and uses a dropout rate of 0.3 as in Ref.~\cite{yadav2022physics}.

-The prediction results in the time domain obtained at various velocity perturbation amplitudes (0.25, 0.55, and 0.85) and frequencies (200~Hz, 400~Hz, 600~Hz, and 800~Hz for each amplitude), are presented in Figs.\ref{result-0.25amplitude}, \ref{result-0.55amplitude}, and \ref{result-0.85amplitude}.
-These figures demonstrate the robust performance of the Dual-Path model in predicting the flame nonlinear response across different single-frequency signals.
-Especially for frequencies of 600Hz, the prediction performance of MLP and LSTM is poor relative to the Dual-Path model, which proves the Dual-Path model has a more powerful nonlinear capture capability (600Hz performs stronger nonlinearity).
-These three figures also show that LSTM has a better performance than MLP, which may be due to LSTM's ability to capture temporal features that MLP does not have.